Adolis García Player Props: Rangers vs. Royals

 Adolis García At The Plate

-- Garcia is batting .227 with a double, two home runs and three walks.
+- Garcia is hitting .200 with a double, three home runs and four walks.

-- In 54.5% of his games this season (six of 11), Garcia has picked up at least one hit, and in three of those games (27.3%) he recorded multiple hits.
+- Garcia has picked up a hit in eight of 15 games this season, with multiple hits three times.

-- In 11 games played this season, he has homered in two of them.
+- In 20.0% of his games this season, he has gone deep, and 4.6% of his trips to the plate.

-- Garcia has driven in a run in six games this season (54.5%), including three games with more than one RBI (27.3%).
-He has also driven home three or more of his team's runs in one contest.
+- Garcia has had at least one RBI in 53.3% of his games this season (eight of 15), with two or more RBI four times (26.7%).
+He has also accounted for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.